nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Fluid Frameworks.md

 10.  **Fluid**: Like water, MOCs can form to the changing shape of your needs.

 > Fluid frameworks are a non-essential supporting structures.
+Whereas, a typical framework, like a folder, is an essential supporting structure.
+If that folder is deleted, so is the content within it.
+That's not the case with fluid frameworks